 When your butter has been properly infused with cannabis, you need to get all the ground flower out of it.
 Pour the mixture through a cheesecloth or fine mesh strainer to get rid of all the chunks of flower and you’ve got DIY cannabutter that’s ready to use in your favorite marijuana brownies recipe.

-Homemade Cannabutter FAQs
+Answering DIY Cannabutter FAQs

 How long does cannabutter last?